 If performed incorrectly, side effects and diminished quality of life are common.

-The following information is the culmination of today's best practices in hypogonadism treatment, developed by leading doctors in hormone replacement therapy.
+The following information is the culmination of today's best practices, developed by leading doctors in hormone replacement therapy.

 T Treatment Trifecta